 David: Because we married you; game over.
 I’ve killed the deer.
-The head is on the wall of my den.
+I … the head is on the … the wall of my den.
 I’m done.
-It’s like, see, the competition is over.
+It’s like, the competition is over.
 But what really happens is, the truth is, he was never talking in the first place on a deep level.
-He’s never done that.

-Jim: Well, in fact, you point to four steps to finding a solution specifically to the clam/crowbar problem.
+Jim: Well, in fact, you point to four uh … steps to finding a solution specifically to the clam/crowbar problem.
 Go through the four.
 What are they?

-David: First of all, you have to have the structural integrity in place.
-In matters you’ve got to make time to talk.
+David: First of all, you have to have the structural integrity in place, a structural principle, and that is you’ve got to make time to talk.
 If you don’t have time to talk, you’re not going to talk.
-So at least three days a week, I want couples to have 30-minute couple talk times, no kids.
+So at least three days a week, I want couples to have 30-minute couple talk times.
+No kids.
 Above all, no kids.
 They ruin your romance.
-They ruin your communication, always about the kids, no dog, no pets.
-If you have a dog, it’s always about the dog. (paw, paw, paw, paw) Touch me; love me.
-If you have a cat, they won’t be there ‘cause they hate you.
-(Laughter) So, no cat, no cats, no dogs, no electronic devices, private, just the two of you.
+They ruin your communication, always about the kids.
+No dog.
+No pets.
+No electronic devices.
+Private, just the two of you.